pulp-platform/pulp-nn/README.md

-# PULP-NN: Enabling the QNN inference on PULP
+# PULP-NN: Enabling QNN inference on PULP

 PULP_NN is a multicore computing library for QNN inference on Parallel-Ultra-Low-Power (PULP) Clusters of RISC-V based processors.
 It adopts the Height-Width-Channel (HWC) layout to store NN weights and activations and the implementation of the convolution-based kernels as a Matrix Multiplication operation, as proposed by ARM's CMSIS-NN open source library.